SUDHARSHAN99/marketplace/README.md

 # Marketplace

-**Marketplace** collects the various Amazon marketplaces out there into a neat, little model.
+This library collects the various Amazon marketplaces out there into a neat little model.